katehegland/Projects/README.md

 # Projects
 ## **PPDS - Activity 1 - Data Features**

 This Google Colab assignment demonstrates a data feature combining data from a recipe API (Edamam Recipes) and fruit API (FruityVice).
-This feature will help people find recipes that contain their desired fruit ingredients.<br />
+This feature will help people find recipes that contain their desired fruit ingredients.

 ### **API Access:**